 10. Observer

-Let’s discuss all the ruby design patterns one by one with examples.
+Let’s discuss all the Ruby design patterns one by one with examples.

 Implementing Design Pattern in your RoR project is not challenging anymore

-Get in touch with us to hire ruby on rails developer and enhance the performance of your existing RoR application.
+Get in touch with us to hire Ruby on Rails developer and enhance the performance of your existing RoR application.

 Look at PaymentsController; here, you can see that the controller is too skinny.
 The payment service has solved the problem of too much code inside the controller and made the controller skinny and readable.